seedstack/website/content/getting-started/project-templates/web.md

         weight: 30
 ---

-A classic Java Web application project mixing backend Java classes and frontend static resources.
-This projects uses the [W20 framework](http://w20-framework.github.io) to provide a sample UI, but you can easily change it.<!--more-->
+A REST-oriented micro-service or application.
+You can choose to add a W20 UI during generation. <!--more-->

 The result is a single-JAR [capsule](http://www.capsule.io) embedding the [Undertow](http://undertow.io) Web server.
-It also includes the [W20 bridge add-on]({{< ref "addons/w20-bridge/index.md" >}}) which automatically manages the W20 frontend.
+If you select the W20 UI option during generation, it also includes the [W20 bridge add-on]({{< ref "addons/w20-bridge/index.md" >}}) which automatically manages the W20 frontend.

 # Creation